Common Problems with the Green Cheek Conure

-As with all parrots, signs of illness in Green Cheek Conures are ruffled plumage, resting often with their head tucked under their wing, poor appetite, discharge from the nostrils or mouth, cloudy eyes, loose stools, weight loss, increased water intake, labored breathing, and listlessness.
+As with all parrots, signs of illness in Green Cheek Conures are ruffled plumage, poor appetite, discharge from the nostrils or mouth, cloudy eyes, loose stools, weight loss, increased water intake, labored breathing, and listlessness.

 If you notice any of the above symptoms, take your Conure to an avian veterinarian.
 They will conduct thorough testing to determine the cause.

 In addition to being hardy birds, Green Cheek Conures are generally well behaved.
 That being said, there are some common behavior problems owners typically deal with.

 They include biting – especially during sexual maturity, screaming, and feather plucking.

 While most Conures are typically very noisy birds and may not be appropriate for people living in apartments or in housing with thin, shared walls, the Green Cheek Conure is among the quietest of the breed.
 If they’re trained and socialized from a young age, screaming may not be an issue.